TheAlgorisTech/Microservices/README.md

 	- POST : used to send data to the server using HTML forms
 - "route" only anwser for 'GET' requests

-# Implementations
-## A. Logins Routs
-Login usee both HTTP methods 'Get' & 'Post'.
-'GET' method is used to retrieve User information like password & username for verication, and 'POST' method.

-## B. Registrations Routs

-## C. Authentication